Tuesday, October 28, 2014

 This year, the Oscar has “Wings,” “The Great Ziegfeld” is back, “Birdman” is “The Artist” of the season, and the “Midnight Cowboy” of the decade.

-The existentialist, hypnotic, dark comedy, masterfully directed by Alejandro G. Iñárritu (“Amores Perros,” “Babel”) sets apart from the directors’ recurrent topics: communication, violence, emptiness, immigration, human exploitation, but death.
+The existentialist, hypnotic, dark comedy, masterfully directed by Alejandro G. Iñárritu (“Amores Perros,” “Babel”) stands apart from his recurrent topics: violence, emptiness, immigration, human exploitation, but death.
 Death is obsessively present in every work done by Iñárritu.

 Alejandro G. Iñárritu.
 Photo by José A. Hermosillo.
 Copyright ©2014 Festival in LA

-The fading fame of the actor, his divorce, age, daughter’s rehab, economic situation, and the lies of other actors made him struggle for survival.
+The actor’s fading fame, divorce, age, daughter’s rehab, economic situation, and the lies of other actors made him struggle for survival.

 Broadway is a jungle where everyone devours each other - actors, agents, lawyers, family, the public, and critics (remember the critics).